KEEP YOUR CHILD SAFE ONLINE..

 We would like remind parents that the minimum age to open an account on Facebook, Twitter, Instagram, Pinterest, Tumblr, Skype and Snapchat is 13.
 Whilst many parents choose to allow younger children to use these services we cannot recommend this.
 To keep your children safe on social media parents should ensure that the correct privacy settings are enabled, and that appropriate adult supervision is provided while using online services.

 Further information is available at the NSPCC site Net Aware

-Many children spend a lot of time watching vloggers (Video Log) such as Zoella.
-(Zoella can have over 3 million hits on her uploads!)
+Many children spend a lot of time watching vloggers (Video Log).

 Some children chose to emulate these Vloggers, and in doing so without careful thought can leave themselves open to bullying or online grooming by revealing personal details and making videos and comments available to anyone.

 This is not illegal but the minimum age to create a Youtube account is 13.
 Having an account for a younger child breaks the terms and conditions of the site.
 It is not possible to upload videos without creating an account.

 The following links provide additional information for parents and teachers:-